 Marmaris Harbour is a great starting point for sailing in the area, as you’ll be right between two other popular port towns and have the choice of heading in either direction.
 To the east are the historic towns around Fethiye, with Rhodes to the south and Bodrum towards the west.

 The protected coastal area around Marmaris serves as an excellent place to start exploring the stunning beaches and incredible natural parks that border the Lycian Coast in the province of Muglia.
 After breaking in popular beaches like Icmeler, make your way west towards the isolated and beautiful bays like Datca.

 The peninsula features many charming villages to visit on your Bodrum boat trip.

-In general, the area enjoys exceptionally steady sailing in the summer with gentle winds and optimum temperatures.
+In general, the area enjoys exceptionally steady sailing conditions in the summer with gentle winds and optimum temperatures.
 Expect air temperatures in the 30s with sea temperatures of 20°C and higher.
 The Meltemi generally blows from the north-west and reaches its peak in the late afternoon, meaning morning sailing is best.
 At this time, speeds around 5km per hour are common, with currents of around 1.2 knots and waves up to 1.5 metres at the absolute most, but usually less than a metre and with no significant tides to be concerned about.

-In general, the area enjoys exceptionally steady sailing in the summer with gentle winds and optimum temperatures.
+In general, the area enjoys exceptionally steady sailing conditions in the summer with gentle winds and optimum temperatures.

 Once you experience a sailing holiday in Turkey on the southwest coast – appropriately nicknamed the ‘Turquoise Coast’ – you’ll develop a lifelong passion for this special place.
 Discover the incomparable beauty of the Mediterranean and Aegean Seas on your Turkey yacht charter as you sail past the country's stunning coast where remains of ancient civilizations testify the country's importance as the meeting point between east and west.